 Cancer becomes established away from the site of the original tumor through metastasis.
-In order for this to occur, one or more cells must detach from the tumor and acquire migratory and invasive capabilities.
-Once such cells start to divide in their new location, the new tumor must establish a blood supply through angiogenesis (the development of new blood vessels) in order to grow beyond a tiny size.
+For this to occur, cells must detach from the tumor and acquire migratory and invasive capabilities.
+Once such cells start to divide in their new location, the new tumor must establish a blood supply through angiogenesis (development of new blood vessels).

 A number of foods and compounds have been shown to either to promote or reduce breast cancer metastasis in cell, animal and epidemiological studies.
 These studies form part of the foundation for the specific food recommendations in this website.
 However, there are other factors over which patients and survivors also have some control that can influence steps in the metastasis cascade and the risk of breast cancer recurrence.